Music of Qatar

 The music of Qatar is based on sea folk poetry, song and dance.
-The historical importance of pearl fishing have deeply resonated within the region's artistic expression, manifesting in melodies, tunes, and dances that reflect the enduring bond between humanity and the sea.
+The historical importance of pearl fishing is commonly expressed through melodies, tunes, and dances.
 Traditional dances in Doha are performed on Friday afternoons; one such dance is the Ardah, a stylized martial dance performed by two rows of dancers who are accompanied by an array of percussion instruments, including al-ras (a large drum whose leather is heated by an open fire), mirwas and cymbals with small drums.
 Other folk instruments include the oud and rebaba, both string instruments, as well as the ney and sirttai, which are types of flutes.

-Music has served multiple cultural purposes in Qatar in the past, ranging from being used in weddings and other celebrations to religious rituals, as lullabies (hadhada), and in military parades.
+Music served multiple cultural purposes in the past, ranging from being used in weddings and other celebrations to religious rituals, as lullabies (hadhada), and in military parades.
 Workers would also sing amidst the toil of their daily tasks, mainly during sea-based activities.
 In contemporary times, khaliji ('gulf') music has gained in popularity among the locals.
 As immigration to Qatar rapidly increased throughout the 21st century, foreigners have come to dominate the country, resulting in the widespread appearance of musical genres such as Bollywood music, western pop music and Egyptian music.